DarKouto/JavaScript-Color-Game/README.md

 # JavaScript-Color-Game
-A RGB Color Game made with JavaScript
+A RGB Color Guessing Game made with JavaScript